About UTRA

 Treasurer

-Officers must be professional members of the Association, a member of one of its standing committees and members in good standing.
-The officers collectively shall constitute the Executive Committee of the Association.
+Officers must be professional members of the Association, members in good standing (defined as current on payments due the organization and not subject to any discipline or suspension by the Board), and preferably a member of one of its standing committees and/or volunteer in this or any other HR professional organization.
+The officers collectively shall constitute the Executive Committee (Board of Directors) of the Association.
 For purposes of applicable law, the Executive Committee shall be the board of directors of the corporation with the authority to manage the affairs of the Association.
 In furtherance but not in limitation of the preceding sentence, (a) the Executive Committee may establish rules that are consistent with these Bylaws for policies, procedures and programs of the Association and (b) the Executive Committee may authorize officers to enter into contracts or otherwise hire vendors or service providers necessary to operate the day-to-day business activities of the Association.
+Officers must be members of WorldatWork, the national total rewards organization.

 Officers shall be nominated by the Executive Committee, with input from general membership as appropriate.
 Officers will be elected at the annual meeting of the members.
-Officers can serve up to three consecutive terms in the same role; additional consecutive terms can be served in the absence of qualified candidates for a particular office.
 Officers of the Association will not receive any compensation from the Association.
 A person may hold only one elected position at a time.
-No more than one person from the same company or organization may be an officer.
-If a conflict described in the preceding sentence arises after the two persons were elected officers of the Association, then the person with the lesser seniority as an Association officer may remain an officer of the Association only until the end of the person’s current term and may not be re-elected while the conflict remains.

 Officers may be removed for cause by a vote of 75% of the members of the Executive Committee.